-Preclinical and clinical development involves a lengthy and expensive process with uncertain timelines and outcomes, and results of earlier studies and trials may not be predictive of future trial results.
+Preclinical and clinical development involves a lengthy and expensive process with uncertain timelines and outcomes, and results of preclinical studies and clinical trials may not be predictive of future trial results.
 If development of our programs is unsuccessful or delayed, we may be unable to obtain required regulatory approvals and be unable to commercialize our product candidates on a timely basis, if at all.

 Clinical drug development is expensive and can take many years to complete, and its outcome is inherently uncertain.
 Failure or delay can occur at any time during the drug development process, including due to factors outside of our control.
 Success in nonclinical testing and early clinical trials does not ensure that later clinical trials will be successful.
 A number of companies in the pharmaceutical industry, including biotechnology companies, have suffered significant setbacks in clinical trials, even after promising results in earlier nonclinical studies or clinical trials.
 These setbacks have been caused by, among other things, nonclinical findings made while clinical trials were underway and safety or efficacy observations made in clinical trials, including previously unreported adverse events.
 The results of preclinical, nonclinical and early clinical trials of our product candidates may not be predictive of the results of later-stage clinical trials.
+In particular, while we have conducted preclinical studies of DT-216, we do not know how DT-216 will perform in our Phase 1 clinical trial or in future clinical trials or whether adverse events will arise over time.
 Product candidates in later stages of clinical trials may fail to show the desired safety and efficacy traits despite having progressed through preclinical and initial clinical trials.
 Notwithstanding any potential promising results in earlier studies, we cannot be certain that we will not face similar setbacks.
 Even if our clinical trials are completed, the results may not be sufficient to obtain regulatory approval for our product candidates.

-We may experience delays in initiating our future clinical trials for our product candidates and we cannot be certain that the trials or any other future clinical trials for our product candidates will begin on time, need to be redesigned, enroll an adequate number of patients on time or be completed on schedule, if at all.
+We may experience delays in initiating our clinical trials for our product candidates and we cannot be certain that the trials or any other future clinical trials for our product candidates will begin on time, need to be redesigned, enroll an adequate number of patients on time or be completed on schedule, if at all.
 Clinical trials can be delayed or terminated for a variety of reasons, including delay or failure related to:

-the FDA or comparable foreign regulatory authorities disagreeing as to the design or implementation of our planned clinical trials, or the sufficiency of preclinical data to initiate clinical trials; the size of the study population for further analysis of the study's primary endpoints; obtaining regulatory approval to commence a trial; reaching agreement on acceptable terms with prospective contract research organizations (CROs) and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites; obtaining institutional review board (IRB), approval at each site; recruiting suitable patients to participate in a trial; having patients complete a trial or return for post-treatment follow-up; clinical sites deviating from trial protocol or dropping out of a trial; addressing patient safety concerns that arise during the course of a trial; addressing any conflicts with new or existing laws or regulations; adding a sufficient number of clinical trial sites; or manufacturing sufficient quantities of product candidate for use in clinical trials.
+- the FDA or comparable foreign regulatory authorities disagreeing as to the design or implementation of our planned clinical trials, or the sufficiency of preclinical data to initiate clinical trials; - the size of the study population for further analysis of the study's primary endpoints; - obtaining regulatory approval to commence a trial; - reaching agreement on acceptable terms with prospective contract research organizations (CROs) and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites; - obtaining institutional review board (IRB), approval at each site; - recruiting suitable patients to participate in a trial; - having patients complete a trial or return for post-treatment follow-up; - clinical sites deviating from trial protocol or dropping out of a trial; - addressing patient safety concerns that arise during the course of a trial; - addressing any conflicts with new or existing laws or regulations; - adding a sufficient number of clinical trial sites; or - manufacturing sufficient quantities of product candidate for use in clinical trials.